bhardwajshivam15/Quirk-Chat/README.md

 - **User Authentication:** Users can register and log in securely to access the chat application and its features.
 - **Chat Room Creation and Management:** Users can create new chat rooms or join existing ones based on their interests or topics.
 - **Text and Emoji Support:** Send text messages and spice up conversations with a wide range of emojis.
-- **File Attachments:** Share files and documents with other users within the chat rooms.
-- **Message History and Persistence:** The chat application stores message history using MongoDB, allowing users to access previous conversations even after logging out.

 ## Technologies Used
 The Chat App is built using the following technologies and libraries: